Trace formulas in higher dimensions: Krein trace formula for self-adjoint operators

-This completes the proof for bounded $H_{j}$ with arbitrary ideal perturbation.
-The proof for not necessarily bounded $H_{j}$ with a perturbation in the trace class ideal follows a similar analogy.
-This completes the proof of the theorem. \end{proof}
+This completes the proof for bounded $H_{j}$ $(1\le j\le n)$ with arbitrary ideal perturbations.
+The case of not necessarily bounded $H_{j}$ with a perturbation in the trace class ideal follows a similar argument.
+This concludes the proof of the theorem. \end{proof}

 The following corollary represents an analog of the fundamental theorem of calculus.